darktable-org/dtdocs/content/module-reference/utility-modules/shared/geotagging.md

 : The path of the GPX file selected.

 track list
 : This table shows the start date/time of each track, along with the number of track points and the number of matching images.
 When a check button is activated, the related track is displayed on the map.
 A check button in the table header allows you to select or de-select all of the tracks at once.
 Hover over a row with your mouse to display the start and end times both in local time (LT) and UTC.
+To reset the map zoom to show the complete set of tracks, double-click on a track in the list, or single-click on the track list header.
+Additionally, a keyboard shortcut can be be configured in [preferences > shortcuts > utility modules > geotagging > view entire track](../../../preferences-settings/shortcuts.md).

 preview images
 : If checked, the matching images are displayed on the map along the visible tracks.